 It has the same high monounsaturated fat content but little in the way of antioxidants.

-Sold in tins to protect it from going off, Italians and Greeks use this general run of olive oils for everyday cooking.
-It can be useful when you don’t want a strong olive flavour say in baking.
+Sold in tins to protect it from going off, Italians and Greeks use this general olive oil for everyday cooking.
+It can be useful when you don’t want a strong olive flavour, say in baking.